 10 drops bitter almond essential oil

-2 -3 drops cinnamon bark essential oil
+2 drops cinnamon essential oil

 Candy Cane Room Spray